Living Spaces

 Old Home by the Moat, Linyi

-These photographs were taken between 2020 and 2021 during the demolition of the old moat area in Linyi, near where my family has lived for generations.
-Locally, people call this area Chengheyan’er, beside the remains of the old city wall.
-This is part of an ongoing project I have been photographing since 2015.
+These photographs were taken during the demolition of the old moat area in Linyi in 2020 and 2021, near where my family has lived for generations.

 I kept returning to photograph the area as it slowly changed.

-The project is less about nostalgia than about observing what remains inside a city under constant reconstruction.
-Rubble, temporary spaces, empty rooms, old trees, handwritten signs, and leftover objects still carried traces of everyday life.
+The project is less about nostalgia than about observing what remains inside a city under constant reconstruction — rubble, empty rooms, temporary spaces, handwritten signs and traces of everyday life.

 The city wall is gone, but the moat is still there.
 So is the idea of home.